Toxicodendron radicans: Toxicity

 Urushiol-induced contact dermatitis is the allergic reaction caused by poison ivy.
 In extreme cases, a reaction can progress to anaphylaxis.
 Around 15 to 25 percent of people have no allergic reaction to urushiol, but most people have a greater reaction with repeated or more concentrated exposure.
 Typically, the rash from the urushiol oil lasts about five to twelve days, but in extreme cases, it can last a month or more.

-Over 350,000 people are affected by urushiol annually in the United States.
+Over 350,000 people are affected by urushiol annually in the US.

 The pentadecyl catechols of the oleoresin within the sap of poison ivy and related plants causes the allergic reaction; the plants produce a mixture of pentadecylcatechols, which collectively is called urushiol.
 After injury, the sap leaks to the surface of the plant where the urushiol becomes a blackish lacquer after contact with oxygen.

 Urushiol binds to the skin on contact, where it causes severe itching that develops into reddish inflammation or uncoloured bumps, and then blistering.
 These lesions may be treated with Calamine lotion, Burow's solution compresses, dedicated commercial poison ivy itch creams, or baths to relieve discomfort, though recent studies have shown some traditional medicines to be ineffective.

-Over-the-counter products to ease itching—or simply oatmeal baths and baking soda—are now recommended by dermatologists for the treatment of poison ivy.
+Over-the-counter products to ease itching—or simply oatmeal baths and baking soda—are recommended by dermatologists for the treatment of poison ivy.

 A plant-based remedy cited to counter urushiol-induced contact dermatitis is jewelweed, though jewelweed extracts had no positive effect in clinical studies.
 Others argue that prevention of lesions is easy if one practices effective washing, using plain soap, scrubbing with a washcloth, and rinsing three times within 2–8 hours of exposure.